 The flu season is hitting early – the earliest in a decade, according to the Centers for Disease Control and Prevention (CDC).
 In addition, we are seeing several other illnesses infecting people: RSV, stomach bugs and respiratory viruses.
-The medical director of Shady Grove Adventist Hospital’s Pediatric Emergency Department calls it “a perfect storm.”
+The medical director of Adventist HealthCare Shady Grove Medical Center’s Pediatric Emergency Department calls it “a perfect storm.”

 Help Stop the Flu

 Everyone plays an important role in helping to stop the spread of flu.
 Take these simple steps to help keep yourself, your family and our community healthy:

 - Get vaccinated.
 It is not too late to still get a flu shot.
 Click here for a list of local flu shot clinics.

 - Wash your hands often, especially after coughing, sneezing and wiping or blowing your nose.